Road sign next to a field that says "Nebraska...the good life"

 If you’re wondering how to homeschool in Nebraska, it’s a good idea to do your research first.
 Homeschool laws vary by state, and each one’s are a little different!
 Whether you’ve homeschooled before, or you just decided to make the switch to homeschooling, you’re in the right place.

-Homeschooling your children in the Cornhusker State gives you both freedom and flexibility and a little bit of structure to build off of.
+Homeschooling in Nebraska allows you to have freedom and flexibility, while providing a bit of structure to build off of.
 There are only a handful of simple laws you need to remember to start homeschooling.

 Homeschooling in Nebraska at a Glance